bactopia/bactopia/docs/datasets.md

 #### --include_genus
 Completed RefSeq genomes are downloaded for a given species to be used for protein clustering. `--include_genus` will also download completed RefSeq genomes for each genus member.

+#### --limit
+For some species of bacteria there might be thousands of completed genomes available.
+For dataset creation, downloading thousands of completed genomes will be time consuming and like take up a significant amount of storage.
+To help in such cases `--limit` can be used to limit the downloads to a random subset of genomes.

+#### --accessions
+In cases where a random subset of completed genomes is not ideal, you can provide your own curated list of genomes to download with `--accessions`.
+The file should have a single NCBI RefSeq Assembly accession (E.g GCF_000008865.2) per line.

 #### --keep_files
 Many intermediate files are downloaded/created (e.g. completed genomes) and deleted during the building process, use `--keep_files` to retain these files.